FerRacimo/GRoSS/README.md

 Special acknowledgments to Jeremy Berg who was the original mastermind behind the Q<sub>B</sub> statistic.

 **NOTE**: The R<sub>B</sub> statistic is fast and easy to compute but is not as principled as other approaches for multi-population selection.
-For once, it doesn't rely on an explicit positive seleciton model, it just detects significant deviations from neutrality.
+For once, it doesn't rely on an explicit positive selection model, it just detects significant deviations from neutrality.
 For a more principled approach, see, for example: Lee, K. M., & Coop, G. (2017).
 Distinguishing among modes of convergent adaptation using population genomic data.
 Genetics, 207(4), 1591-1619.

 As a visual example of what GRoSS can do, here are two graphs and their corresponding R<sub>B</sub> statistics computed across the genome.
 The first graph was made using populations from the 1000 Genomes Project Phase 3.
 The second graph was made using populations from Lazaridis et al. (2014).